 If there is a slow car in front of you (and they know they are being slow with cars behind them), then hopefully they will be moving into the Slow Vehicle Bay so you can pass on the right.

-At the end of the day (if you are trying to get in front of the car directly ahead of you) the main difference between the two is that for Passing Lanes you are making the move to pass another vehicle on the right, whereas with Slow Vehicle Bays the vehicle in front of you is making the move to the left so you can pass on the right and stay your course.
+- Slow Vehicle Bays: the vehicle in front of you is making the move to the left so you can pass on the right and stay your course.

-On most highways the speed limit will be 100 KMH, however you will come across frequent times when the speed limit changes to a slower speed – whether it be 80 KMH, 60 KMH etc. In cities and smaller towns, it may be even lower.
+When driving in New Zealand most highways will have a speed limit of 100 KMH.
+However, you will come across frequent times when the speed limit changes to a slower speed – whether it be 80 KMH, 60 KMH etc. In cities and smaller towns, it may be even lower.

 7) Gas Stations